-- Winning The Student Voice Prize 2020 competition would earn you FPAS points, which are needed to get into the Foundation Programme of your choice!
+- Winning The Student Voice Prize 2021 would earn you FPAS points, which are needed to get into the Foundation Programme of your choice!
 Publications can help you in the educational performance (EPM) area.
 One publication = 1 point!

 - You will likely encounter rare diseases and rare disease patients throughout your career, so it’s important that you understand how to help and treat them while training to become a doctor, nurse or scientist.
 Listening to the patient experience is crucial, as rare disease patients often report similar experiences and challenges.

 - The Patient Group Pairing Scheme grants you valuable 1-on-1 time with patients at a time when contact has been severly reduced due to COVID-19.
-When you enter The Student Voice Prize, you’ll enjoy the benefit of speaking with patients directly, which may not happen in your placement this year.
+When you enter The Student Voice Prize, you can enjoy the opportunity of speaking with patients directly.

 - You would be welcomed into a community of passionate individuals that spans the rare disease spectrum.
 You’ll be able to connect with fellow medical professionals, industry personnel, patients, advocates, researchers, policy makers and more influential people who’ll help you to progress and expand your career.

 We hope you can see that The Student Voice Prize is much more than just a competition.
 It has proven itself to be a gateway for many medical students, nurses and scientists who want to engage with patients from across the medical spectrum, particularly in rare disease.
 This is your chance to become an advocate for a large, but poorly represented community and help make a real difference in the lives of rare disease patients and their family.

 The Student Voice Prize can take you and your career further than you think, so apply today to see how far it can take you in 2021 and beyond!